 Don't just "exercise," but do so intensely, to the point of feeling physical exhaustion.
-At the end of the day, intense exercise is probably the single way to induce deep, restorative sleep.
+At the end of the day, intense exercise is probably the single best way to induce deep, restorative sleep.
 When I say "intensely," I mean intense relative to your capability.
 For some this may mean running 5 miles, for others it may mean a brisk 20 minute walk that elevates the heart rate.
 Physical tiredness is essential to getting a good night's sleep.

 White noise is restful, and even more importantly, it means that I won't be woken up with every little thump that the house makes.
 A fan is ideal because it does double duty of providing consistent soft background noise as well as keeping my room cool.
 Similarly, an air cleaner will serve to both provide white noise and help keep your room free of dust and provide white noise.Fans drown out noises and keep the room cool.

 You can also buy a white noise machine or download an app that will provide several white noise options like the sound of rain, wind, and more.
 Many people prefer pink noise, which includes more varied sounds such as a waterfall or babbling brook.
 One popular app is Sleep Genius.